Service charges

 Am I paying for future improvement works?

-If you're not happy with your service charges or services
+What to do if you’re unhappy with your service charges or services

-What should I do if I feel I am being charged for a service I don’t receive?
+What should I do if I feel I’m being charged for a service I don’t receive?

 We know we don’t always get things right and if, at any time, you feel we aren’t delivering the services we should be, please let us know.
 You can report an issue on MyHome, by emailing us on customers@stonewater.org or by calling us.
 If you wish to make a formal complaint about the services you receive, you can find information on all the ways you can do this on our website.